 “Woe to you, blind guides!
 You say, ‘If anyone swears by the temple, it means nothing; but anyone who swears by the gold of the temple is bound by that oath.’
 You blind fools!
 Which is greater: the gold, or the temple that makes the gold sacred?”
 2

-The Pharisees focused so much on not disobeying God that they missed the mark entirely (funny enough, the raw translation of sin is ‘missing the mark’).
-In other words, they were aiming beyond the target.
-This was rooted in an arrogant focus on themselves—also known as pride.
+The Pharisees focused so much on not disobeying God that they missed the mark entirely (funny enough, the direct translation of sin is ‘missing the mark’).

 Jesus (and therefore, God) calls us, instead, to focus on Him: